 The National Curriculum defines our P.E teaching.
 At Key Stage 1 the children are taught Gymnastics, Dance and Games.
 At Key Stage 2 these activities are continued with Athletics.
 The school has a large, well equipped hall, a large playing field and hard surface area, all of which are used extensively by the children.
-We also are fortunate to have the specialist help of a range of specialists, who support the delivery of the curriculum and extra-curricular events.
+We also are fortunate to have the specialist help of a range of external Sport Club providers, who support the delivery of the curriculum and extracurricular events.